 The stress test results show that European Institutions for Occupational Retirement Provision (IORPs) providing defined benefits and hybrid pension schemes have, in aggregate, insufficient assets to cover their liabilities.
 The exercice also highlighted that vulnerabilities could spill-over to the real economy either through the adverse impact on sponsors and/or on beneficiaries through benefit reductions.

 To learn more, please read:

-For any queries related to this exercise, please fill in the template you can find under related elements and send it to your National Competent Authority (NCA).
-The template and the email addresses of the NSAs can be viewed in the download section under "Questions & Answers on the Stress Test 2019".
+A centralised Q&A process is available until the 5 of July to support only participating IORPs in the stress test to interpret correctly the specifications and the reporting templates.
+For any queries related to this exercise, please fill in the template and send it to your NSA.
+The template and the email addresses of the NSAs can be viewed in the download section under "Questions & Answers on the Stress Test 2017".

-The exercise is conducted in close cooperation with the national supervisory authorities (NSAs): the NSAs will identify and contact prospective participants in the test.
+The exercise was conducted in close cooperation with the NSAs which are the direct contact point for the participants in the stress test.

 Between 30 March and 13 April EIOPA collected input from EU pensions stakeholders (see the informal consultation in the download section under "Background documents") including EIOPA’s Occupational Pensions Stakeholder Group on the draft stress test package.
 Stakeholders were asked to provide technical feedback to enhance the clarity of the specifications, questionnaires and spreadsheets as well as to identify inconsistencies.
 EIOPA invited the EU pensions stakeholders to discuss their feedback during a meeting on 19 April 2017 held at EIOPA’s premises.